aabbtree77/esp32-vpn/README.md

   "It's easier to setup a Tor hidden service than it is to set up a server with a domain.
 You don't have to know anything about DNS or firewalls.
 I'm surprised that they aren't more common."

-- IPFS: [1](https://docs.ipfs.tech/how-to/websites-on-ipfs/multipage-website/#publish-to-ipns), [2](https://www.atnnn.com/p/ipfs-hosting/), [3](https://push32.com/post/blogging-on-ipfs/), [4](https://pawelurbanek.com/ipfs-ethereum-blog).
-Its subsystem called [IPNS](https://hackernoon.com/understanding-ipfs-in-depth-3-6-what-is-interplanetary-naming-system-ipns-9aca71e4c13b) is [too slow](https://github.com/ipfs/kubo/issues/3860) and [confusing](https://discuss.ipfs.tech/t/confusion-about-ipns/1414), [if it works at all](https://macwright.com/2019/06/08/ipfs-again.html).
-There is also Dat: [1](https://macwright.com/2017/08/09/decentralize-ipfs.html), [2](https://hannuhartikainen.fi/blog/dat-site/)...

 So what is the decision finally?
-I would probably try Tor with ssh now, or not, but prior to that I was able to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
+I have tested [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 Both of them are OSS (written in Go!) based on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p) which stems from [kubo](https://github.com/ipfs/kubo) (go-ipfs).
-IPFS may be suboptimal for self-hosting and IPNS-related permanent sharing of a dynamic content, but it has a decent focus on [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md) without an external service or static IP junk.
+This stack has a decent focus on the [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md) without an external service or static IP junk.
 It is very useful for the ability to ssh into a remote computer.

 Do these tools always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).